 All Patient Advisor applicants are required to complete the application process.

 Georgia Regents Health System has partnered with patients and family members as advisors since 1993 with the development of our Children's Hospital of Georgia.
 Parents participated on design teams and made an impact on designing hospital services.
 The CMC Family Advisory Council continues to meet monthly to discuss improvement opportunities and new potential services to benefit patients and families.
 The CMC Children’s Advisory Council (Kids ART) was created in 1996 and enthusiastically collaborates with hospital staff to address specific concerns and offer input into new program opportunities.
 Georgia Regents Medical Center Partners was developed in 2002 to provide a mechanism for adult patients and families to share their experiences and improve services.
 For all three of these hospital groups, patients/families are recommended by health care professionals for participation and any patient/family member may also submit an application if interested.

 Our Georgia Regents Health System Advisory Councils partner with health care professionals in the planning, delivery and evaluation of our hospital and clinic environment by drawing on personal experiences to help make the Georgia Regents Health System a better place for all families.

-To serve as advocates for providing expert patient- and family-centered health care in an environment that promotes healing, ensures dignity and instills trust.
+- To serve as advocates for providing expert Patient- and Family-Centered Care in an environment that promotes healing, ensures dignity and instills trust.

 New advisors are recruited annually although at any given time, a new advisor may submit an application to join the Council.
-The general membership for the advisory councils shall consist of patients/parents/family members and/or guardians of those who use or have the services of Georgia Regents Health System.
+The general membership for the advisory councils shall consist of patients, parents, family members and guardians of those who use or have the services of Georgia Regents Health System.
 The councils strive to achieve representation from all populations served, including representatives from a wide variety of specialties as well as geographic areas with respect to cultural diversity.